botgram/botgram/docs/handlers.md

 ~~~

 In the above example, a text message like `@foobar @<bot username>`
 could be accepted by all three handlers.
+Usernames are checked
+case insensitively.

 ## `command([name...], handler)`